Dust to Ashes: Release and promotion

 In support of Dust to Ashes, Bleeding Through embarked on their first tour; a week's worth of shows with Throwdown on the West Coast.
 A second tour ensued, which spanned from June 20, 2001 to July 6, 2001, Accompanied by roadie Graham Donath (owner of The Association of Welterweights Records) and Schieppati's other band Eighteen Visions, which was promoting their third full-length album, The Best of Eighteen Visions, released on June 12, 2001 by Trustkill Records.
 The two bands played through California, Washington, Idaho, Utah, Colorado, Missouri, Nebraska, Montana, Iowa, Kentucky, Illinois and New York, including a performance at Hellfest 2001.

 In August 2001, a month after returning from tour, Tafolla left the band.
 Like the band's former drummer Born, Tafolla left to focus on his other band Taken.
 Bleeding Through then recruited guitarist Brian Lepke and mostly played local California shows during the rest of the summer and early autumn 2001.
-Footage of the band's summer shows was included on Indecision Records' VHS and DVD release Indecision Video Vault Volume One.

-Bleeding Through embarked on a three-day weekend mini-tour of California, from October 19–21, 2001 with label-mates Throwdown, and accompanied by Martyr A.D. and Every Time I Die.
-This was followed a month later by a ten-day West Coast tour with From Autumn to Ashes, who were promoting their album Too Bad You're Beautiful released by Ferret Music.
-Immediately upon returning from their tour with From Autumn to Ashes in late November 2001, Bleeding Through entered F1 Studio to begin the recording of their sophomore album, Portrait of the Goddess.
+Bleeding Through embarked on a ten-day West Coast tour with From Autumn to Ashes, who were promoting their album Too Bad You're Beautiful released by Ferret Music.
 Four songs recorded for Dust to Ashes (including one that also appeared on their demo), "Turns Cold to the Touch", "Just Another Pretty Face", "Ill Part Two" and "I Dream of July", were re-recorded for Portrait of the Goddess.
 The song "Shadow Walker" was later re-recorded for the band's third album, This is Love, This is Murderous.